jazzsequence/Products/readme.md

 Extract the zip file and just drop the contents in the `wp-content/plugins/` directory of your WordPress installation and then activate the Plugin from Plugins page.

 ## Changelog

+### 0.8.2

+* removed some debug code
+* hid the price label if cart66 is the merchant being used

 ### 0.8.1